tigrisanimus/ReflectionToken/README.md

 - Fees apply only on AMM buys/sells; wallet transfers remain fee-free.
 - Total fee cap is enforced at 100 bps.
 - Swapback executes only on sells and is guarded against external call failures.
-- Buybacks use WBTC and respect cooldown and max-per-call limits.
+- Buybacks use ankrBNB and respect cooldown and max-per-call limits.